ddev/ddev/docs/users/cli-usage.md

 `ddev import-db --src=/tmp/mydb.sql.gz`

 ### Importing static file assets

-The `ddev import-files` command is provided for importing the static file assets for a project, such as uploaded images and documents.
-Running this command will provide a prompt for you to specify the location of your asset import.
-The assets will then be imported to the default public upload directory of the platform for the project.
+To import static file assets for a project, such as uploaded images and documents, use the `ddev import-files` command.
+This command will prompt you to specify the location of your asset import.
+Next it will import the assets into the default public upload directory of the platform for the project.
 For Drupal projects, this is the "sites/default/files" directory.
 For WordPress projects, this is the "wp-content/uploads" directory.

 ```
 ➜  ddev import-files